 We met in a local movie theater every Sunday and competed with sticky floors, stale popcorn, and blockbuster movie weekends.
 We did the best we could with our faux plants, dividers, and portable sound system, to make the cold cinema seem warm and inviting.
 Our goal was to be different, daring and edgy.
-So edgy, in fact, we created a slogan to catch people's attention and ran it in an ad in a local newspaper.
+So edgy, in fact, we created a slogan to catch people's attention and ran an ad in one of our local newspapers.

 The banner ad read, "Crosstowne.
 Church Without the Crap."

 We were sure that church would be packed the next Sunday.
-We imagined our sticky cinema floors being walked on by droves of people longing to attend a church without dividing politics, meaningless traditions, and who wouldn't mind that our meeting space smelled of day old popcorn.
+We imagined our sticky cinema floors being walked on by droves of people longing to attend a church without dividing politics, pointless traditions, and who wouldn't mind that our meeting space smelled of day-old popcorn.
 In our minds, we were a beacon of light on a hill, shouting, "Give me your tired, your poor, your huddled masses yearning to breathe free...and breathe in the sweet smell of Jesus and Junior Mints.

-As you can well imagine, our kitchy slogan had little effect in bringing people to the church.
-Our growth small, our slogan ill-conceived, but God was moving.
+As you can well imagine, our provocative slogan had little effect in bringing people to our church.
+However, although our growth was small, our slogan ill-conceived, God was moving.

 From the cinema, we transitioned into a small office store front located beside a Chinese restaurant.
-Instead of stale popcorn and Godzilla, we competed with the smell of General Tso Chicken wafting through our vents during our service.
-Our church was still small, but slowly growing.
-We realized it was time for a new, less edgy, slogan.
-We wanted to reach people who were sick of playing church, sick of seemingly meaningless traditions, and who were seeking something different.
+Instead of stale popcorn and Godzilla, we competed with the smell of General Tso Chicken wafting through our vents during our services.
+Our church was still small, but it was slowly growing.
+We realized it was time for a new, less edgy slogan.
+We wanted to reach people who were sick of playing church, tired of meaningless traditions, and who were seeking something different.

 Our slogan became, "Crosstowne.
 A depart from tradition...a return to God."